Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom: An Algorithm for Algebraic Entanglement Entropy

 \subsection{Pure State}

-We begin with the case that the system remains in a pure state $\ket{\psi}$.
+We begin with the case that the system undergoes unitary dynamics under a Hamiltonian composed solely of the $\SU{4}$ operators of Eq.~\eqref{su4Generators} such that it remains in a pure state $\ket{\psi}$.
 To calculate the algebraic entanglement entropy, one first has to find the state coefficients in the $\ket{\ell,m_j,m_k}$ basis to take advantage of the innate symmetry.
 For each $\ket{\ell,m_j,m_k}$, we need to calculate the coefficients

 Of course, one could simply simulate the state dynamics in this basis, but since the Schwinger boson basis Eq.~\eqref{eq:SchwingerBoson} is typically used, we will assume the state dynamics $\ket{\psi (t)}$ are simulated in the Schwinger boson basis and one wants to calculate the $p_{\ell,m_j,m_k}$ coefficients as the state evolves.
 To do so algorithmically, we start with the state coefficients